 For free, you will have something to make some good mixing.

-I add two zip files containing a total of about 950 more impulses.
+I add two zip files containing a total of about 950 more IRs.
 It's a wide collection, but the file naming is somewhat messy.
 Some names are crystal clear, some others... you'll have to guess...